zazubot/wp-plugin/README.txt

 * Can set publish or full URL (for custom domains).

 = 1.2.0 =
-* Add advanced setup where you can paste the code from ZazuBot.
+* Add advanced setup where you can paste the code from zazubot.

 = 1.1.2 =
 * Bug fixes